✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 SleekView for Subscribe2: subscribers as customizable tables

-Subscribe2 stores public subscribers in wp_subscribe2 and registered-user opt-ins as s2_subscribed usermeta.
-SleekView merges both into one inline-editable view with category exclusions visible.
+Subscribe2 splits subscribers across wp_subscribe2 for public emails and usermeta for registered users.
+SleekView merges both into one inline-editable view with confirmation state and category exclusions visible.

 ♾️ Lifetime License available